iskanderbb/Titanic-api/README.md

  run the file conf_apply_kubernetes.ps1 to apply the configuration of kubernetes

- check the list of service
+ check the list of services

- exposer le service flask-api with the command "kubectl expose svc falsk-api"
+ expose the service flask-api with the command "kubectl expose svc falsk-api"

  check the api on your browser "localhost:8000/ui"